Locations we cover

 The re-use and retrofitting of existing buildings is, we believe, one of the most responsible things that we as architects can do to reduce our environmental impact, and is key to our approach.

-Our designs draw inspiration from the way materials root a building to its location and give us a sense of continuity.
+Our designs draw inspiration from the way materials root a building to its location, amplify a sense of place and give us a feeling of continuity.
 We love working alongside skilled craftsmen and women who share our passion for traditional building techniques and materials - which we believe are adaptable and create long term value and resilience.

 We give careful consideration to the provenance of products and materials and try to source those that create the minimum environmental impact in their manufacture, lifetime, and future re-use.